espressif/esp-idf/examples/protocols/pppos_client/README.md

 E (626) sim800: sim800_init(628): sync failed
 ```
    * Make sure your modem module is in command mode stably before you run this example.

+2. Why the modem restarts before switching to PPP mode or while getting operator's information?

+   * Make sure the modem device is properly powered.
+Please consult the device's datasheet for the power requirement (BG96 consumes approximately 200mA while establishing a connection and may restart if powered only from ESP32-WROVER Kit)

 (For any technical queries, please open an [issue](https://github.com/espressif/esp-idf/issues) on GitHub.
 We will get back to you as soon as possible.)